 There are standard penalties for sending in tax returns late.
 These apply even if you do not have a tax liability.
 These are as follows:

 - £100 – applied immediately the form is late;

 - £10 per day – charged once the return is 3 months late for a maximum of 90 days;

-- the lower of £300 or 5% of the tax due – applied if the form is 6 months late; and
+- the higher of £300 or 5% of the tax due – applied if the form is 6 months late; and

-- a further £300 of 5% of the tax due (whichever is lower) – applied if the form is 12 months late.
+- a further £300 or 5% of the tax due (whichever is higher) – applied if the form is 12 months late.

 If you do not tell HMRC about changes that affect your liability to tax, you may be charged a penalty, known as a ‘failure to notify’ penalty.
 For example, you must tell HMRC about a new source of taxable income or a capital gain if you will need to pay tax on them.

 The amount of a failure to notify penalty is calculated on the basis of a percentage of potential lost revenue – this means the amount of tax unpaid as a result of the failure to notify.
 HMRC can reduce the penalty if you tell them about the failure to notify and are cooperative.

 We set out in the table the scale of penalty charges.

 after that 10%-30%